Scope 3 emissions — indirect emissions across an entity's value chain — represent the most technically challenging aspect of UK SRS S2 implementation.

 Timeline and comply-or-explain framework

-Unlike Scope 1 and Scope 2 emissions, which become mandatory for in-scope listed companies from 1 January 2027, Scope 3 operates under a comply-or-explain framework that acknowledges the practical challenges of value chain data collection:
+Unlike Scope 1 and Scope 2 emissions, which are proposed to be mandatory for in-scope listed companies from accounting periods beginning 1 January 2027, Scope 3 is proposed to sit outside the hard obligation in the first year and on comply-or-explain thereafter:

 Phase 2: Scope 3 comply-or-explain (1 January 2028)